nottrobin/docs/src/en/users-creating.md

 To do anything further the user must wait to be granted access to a model by the administrator.
 See [Users and models](./users-models.html).

-!!!
-Note:
+[note]
 User registration (and any other Juju operations that involves communication between a client system and a controller) necessitates the client be able to contact the controller over the network on TCP port 17070.
 In particular, if using the LXD provider, network routes need to be in place (i.e. to contact the LXD controller container the client traffic must be routed through the LXD host).
+[/note]

 ## User creation and registration